aiven/devportal/docs/platform/concepts/preparing-for-high-load.rst

 If you are not already using an external tool for visualizing metrics and logs you might want to consider using our built-in service integrations to easily connect these to other Aiven services.

-For example you could have your service metrics ingested into an InfluxDB service and visualized using a Grafana.
+For example you could have your service metrics ingested into an InfluxDB® service and visualized using a Grafana®.
 The advantage here is that we provide you with pre-built dashboards for any connected Aiven service which give you immediate insights into the performance of your services.
 The process is outlined `here <https://help.aiven.io/en/articles/1456441-getting-started-with-service-integrations>`_.

 .. image:: /images/platform/concepts/grafana-status.png
-   :alt: Grafana dashboard
+   :alt: Grafana® dashboard

-You could also `enable logs integration <https://docs.aiven.io/docs/products/opensearch/howto/opensearch-log-integration.html>`_ for your services to have the logs pumped into an Elasticsearch service (on Aiven or external) and then use the built-in Kibana UI to keep an eye on things.
+You could also `enable logs integration <https://docs.aiven.io/docs/products/opensearch/howto/opensearch-log-integration.html>`_ for your services to have the logs pumped into an OpenSearch® service (on Aiven or external) and then use the built-in Kibana UI to keep an eye on things.

 .. image:: /images/platform/concepts/pg-log-integration.png
    :alt: Logs integration for pg